Van Halen (album): Commercial performance

 On August 7, 1996, Van Halen was re-certified by the RIAA for selling ten million copies in the United States alone.
-One of only six rock bands to release two RIAA Diamond status albums, Van Halen remains one of Van Halen's two best-selling albums, along with 1984.
+One of only seven rock bands to release two RIAA Diamond status albums, Van Halen remains one of Van Halen's two best-selling albums, along with 1984.

 Van Halen went to Gold status on May 24, 1978, and then went to Platinum status just a few months later, on October 10, 1978.
 In less than a year the album sold more than one million copies in the US alone, meaning that the album was already a great success.
 On October 22, 1984, the album went to 5× Multi-Platinum status.
 The album went to 6x Multi-Platinum on February 1, 1989, and then went to 7× Multi-Platinum on September 29, 1993.
 In less than a year later, on July 11, 1994, the album went to 8x Multi-Platinum, and finally, on August 7, 1996, just two years later, the album went to Diamond status by RIAA.

 The Van Halen album, like Van Halen's other David Lee Roth-era albums—excepting Van Halen II, which was re-certified in 2004, to coincide with the promotion of a Warner Bros.
 Records greatest hits collection—was last brought by Warner Bros.
 Records to the RIAA for re-certification in 1996, while 1984 was re-certified on February 8, 1999.
-The band's split with Warner Brothers in 2002, and subsequent agreement with Interscope has eliminated Warner Brothers' incentive for paying the [relatively substantial] fee to promote Van Halen's back-catalog by having its albums re-certified.
-Despite lack of re-certification, Van Halen's 1978 debut has continued to sell prolifically, re-appearing numerous times on the Billboard 200 and Billboard Top Pop Catalog Albums charts, as recently as 2020.
+Despite lack of re-certification, Van Halen's 1978 debut has continued to sell prolifically, re-appearing numerous times on Billboard's Top LPs & Tape and Top Pop Catalog Albums charts, as recently as 2020.